AIS Awards (updated December 27, 2016)

 All introduced median irises (SDB, IB, MTB and BB) seen growing and in bloom in the official tour gardens of the convention are eligible.
 Irises considered need not be official convention guest irises.
 Each registrant may vote for one median iris variety and the Ben R. Hager Cup is awarded to the median iris receiving the largest number of votes.

 The award is named for Ben Hager of California who was one of the premier hybridizers in the American Iris Society and had the distinction of winning the top awards in every category that was possible at the time.
 Ben Hager was known primarily as a hybridizer of bearded irises, but worked with many of the different iris categories.
 Most iris growers identify him with his famous award-winning pinks, VANITY and BEVERLY SILLS, which make the tall bearded popularity poll each year.
-Recent winners of the Ben R. Hager Cup are shown below:
+The winners of the Ben R. Hager Cup are shown below:

 Fred and Barbara Walther Cup